 Women with ovarian, fallopian tube, or peritoneal cancer may have concerns about if or how their treatment may affect their sexual health and fertility.
 These topics should be discussed with the health care team before treatment begins.
 Premenopausal women who are still potentially able to get pregnant and want to preserve their fertility may want to talk with a reproductive endocrinologist (REI) before cancer treatment begins.
 It may be helpful to discuss what options for fertility preservation are covered by health insurance.

 Surgery is an important treatment for these types of cancer.
-A gynecologic oncologist is a doctor who specializes in the treatment of gynecologic cancers, including surgery and chemotherapy.
+A gynecologic oncologist is a doctor who specializes in the treatment of gynecologic cancers, including surgery and medications such as chemotherapy.

 As mentioned in Diagnosis, surgery is often needed to find out the complete extent of the disease.
 The goal is to provide an accurate stage.
+Minimally invasive surgery is often used to confirm a diagnosis and to determine if a debulking procedure (see below) should be done at the time of diagnosis or after chemotherapy has been given first.
 This is important because imaging tests aren’t always able to see the full extent of a disease.

 There are several surgical options for ovarian/fallopian tube cancer.
 The stage of the tumor determines the types of surgery.
 Sometimes doctors perform 2 or more procedures during the same surgery: